bram2w/baserow/docs/guides/demo-environment.md

 $ cd baserow
 ```

-Now that we have our copy and we moved inside the newly created `baserow` directory, we
+Now that we have our copy of the repo and have changed directories to the newly
-can get started.
-You just have to execute the docker-compose command using the
+created `baserow`, we can bring up the containers.
+You just have to execute the
-`docker-compose.demo.yml` file.
-It might take a while for the command finishes, this is
+docker-compose command using the `docker-compose.demo.yml` file.
+It might take a
-because the image has to be created from scratch.
+while for the command finishes, this is because the image has to be created from
+scratch.

 ```
 $ docker network create baserow_demo_default